MGF

 8. Half-Life

-Standard MGF is commonly discussed as a very short-acting growth-factor peptide.
+Standard MGF is generally described as a very short-acting peptide, although robust pharmacokinetic characterization remains limited.

 9. Storage Information